It’s allergy time of year again, and our pets are feeling it just like we are.

 Apoquel has been known to reduce white blood cells and elevate liver enzymes.
 At our clinic, we recommend a blood check one month after starting Apoquel and then every six months after that to screen for any side effects from the medication.

 Cytopoint is an injectable medication that your veterinarian administers at the clinic.
 It is an even more targeted approach to stopping the itch cycle then Apoquel.

 Cytopoint binds to one specific cytokine called Interleukin-31 (IL-31).
 IL-31 has been shown to be responsible for most of the itchiness that is seen with allergies.
 By binding and inactivating IL-31, some patients are completely itch free until the shot wears off.
 The Cytopoint shot will last for four to six weeks in most patients.

 Cytopoint is very new for general practitioners.
 We have only had it available since the beginning of this year.
 So far, no real side effects have been reported.
 However, it is an immune-modulating drug, and for that reason, we are exercising caution and recommending blood monitoring with this medication as well.

 Apoquel and Cytopoint are terrific, and I am so happy that I have these new allergy medications to offer my clients.
 The big drawback to these medications is the cost.

 Depending on the size of the dog, it can cost $70–$150 per month to treat an allergic dog, and that doesn’t include the cost of blood monitoring.
-They are new medications, so hopefully the cost will come down over time.
-Also, because they are so effective at controlling allergies, there is a cost savings in that you won’t have to see the veterinarian so often to treat those secondary infections that arise.
+They are new medications, so hopefully, the cost will come down over time.
+Also, because they are so effective at controlling allergies, there is a cost-saving in that you won’t have to see the veterinarian so often to treat those secondary infections that arise.